Skip to main content

 If you have a dead moment in class or are an English language teacher, you should definitely try this app out.
 Project your screen and play this word game with your students.

-The purpose is to let your students fill in the blanks in a sentence that is given.
-You’ll see that they will be creating very funny stories that way.
+The purpose is to let your students fill in the blanks in a given sentence.
+You’ll see that they will be creating hilarious stories that way.
 Mister Phil N. DeBlanks helps you to fill in the blanks.
 Got it? :)

 20. TED-ed